Lugofr01/Computer-Networks/src/projects/daytime/instructions.md

 To run the server you should run node server.js when you are inside the directory src/projects/daytime/server

-then get in nside the directory src/projects/daytime/client and run the command
+then get inside the directory src/projects/daytime/client and run the command

 "python3 client.py tcp" for tcp